Intel-bigdata/HiBench/README.md

 2. Configure for the all workloads

-    You need to set some global environmental variables in the `configure.sh` file located in the root dir.
+    You need to set some global environment variables in the `bin/hibench-config.sh` file located in the root dir.

-          HIBENCH_HOME     <The HiBench installation location>
           HADOOP_HOME      <The Hadoop installation location>
-          HIVE_HOME        <The Hive installation location>
-          MAHOUT_HOME      <The Mahout installation location>
           HADOOP_CONF_DIR  <The hadoop configuration DIR, default is $HADOOP_HOME/conf>
           COMPRESS_GLOBAL  <whether to enable the in/out compression for all workloads, 0 is disable, 1 is enable>

+    Note: Do not change the default values of other global environment variables unless necessary.

 3. Configure each workload